HubRise/website/content/apps/woocommerce/en/overview.md

 - Pull orders from WooCommerce, including order status.
 - Pull customer information from WooCommerce.
-- Push a catalog into WooCommerce.
+- Push a catalog into HubRise, with variants support.
 - Synchronise inventory with WooCommerce.

 ## Why Connect?